zhaozhixu/LightNet/docs/Documentation/Miscellaneous.md

     A perl module with interfaces for transforming an [easy-to-write JSON format](Miscellaneous.md#an-easy-to-write-json-format)
-    file to an official JSON form file.
+    file to an official JSON format file.

 * `genwts.pl`